sergevar/paulgrahamblog/cleaned/philosophy.md

 [^16]: Some introductions to philosophy now take the line that philosophy is worth studying as a process rather than for any particular truths you'll learn.
 The philosophers whose works they cover would be rolling in their graves at that.
 They hoped they were doing more than serving as examples of how to argue: they hoped they were getting results.
 Most were wrong, but it doesn't seem an impossible hope.

 This argument seems to me like someone in 1500 looking at the lack of results achieved by alchemy and saying its value was as a process.
 No, they were going about it wrong.
 It turns out it is possible to transmute lead into gold (though not economically at current energy prices), but the route to that knowledge was to backtrack and try another approach.

-Thanks to Trevor Blackwell, Paul Buchheit, Jessica Livingston, Robert Morris, Mark Nitzberg, and Peter Norvig for reading drafts of this.